 The key difference is that a bursary is means-tested and a scholarship is not.
 We offer bursaries so that a GDST education is accessible to the best and the brightest girls, including those who are not in a position to pay full fees.

-A bursary takes into account academic ability but its value is directly related to the income and financial resources of your family.
-Scholarships are awarded purely on academic (or sporting, or artistic, or dramatic, or musical) merit, as measured in our entrance exam or subsequent scholarship process, and take no account of family income or resources.
+A bursary takes into account academic ability but its value is directly related to the income and financial resources of the family.
+Scholarships are awarded purely on academic, sporting, artistic, dramatic, or musical merit, as measured in our entrance exam or subsequent scholarship process, and take no account of family income or resources.

 Who can apply for a bursary or scholarship?

-Our GDST bursaries and scholarships are available to any student for 11+, 13+ (external candidates only) and 16+ entry.
-A girl may hold two scholarships at any one time, and they may also be held in conjunction with a bursary.
+Our GDST bursaries and scholarships are available to any student for Year 7 (11+), Year 9 (13+) (external candidates only) and Sixth Form (16+) entry.
+A student may hold two scholarships at any one time, and they may also be held in conjunction with a bursary.

 Could a bursary or scholarship be withdrawn?